 Since the general election in 2015, apprenticeships have been a major government priority to improve skills and productivity in the UK.
 In order to support this the government are making significant changes to how apprenticeships are funded and what an apprentice will actually do.

-You can read our quick guide to apprenticeships funding from May 2017.
+You can read the quick guide to apprenticeships funding or see below for further reading.

 HMRC guidance on Apprenticeship reforms is also available here.

 To calculate your levy credit and model your levy spend visit: www.fas.report

 Historically Apprenticeships have been made up of frameworks, developed by sector skills councils to meet business needs.
 A framework covered a host of qualifications, skills and competencies which could then be applied to a variety of job roles within a specific sector/occupation.
 Apprentices have been internally assessed by their training provider on an ongoing basis throughout their apprenticeship and dependent upon the framework, there may have been some additional end testing involved.

 Under the reform frameworks will be replaced by “standards”.
 This comprises of a two page document detailing the generic skills, competencies, behaviours and attitudes required by an individual to carry out a job role supported by a more detailed assessment plan as to how these will be achieved.
 The requirements of the standard may or may not be qualification-based but the standard itself and the achievement of the standard will be independently assessed at the end of the programme.

 The standards are being written by employer groups, made up of large employers through to SMEs, in order to get a cohesive standard that meets sector needs.

 A key part of the reform is putting employers in the driving seat in terms of funding.
 Previously funding has gone directly to the providers.
 Now, the government is putting control of the funding directly in the hands of employers.
 As a result of such a key policy change, the funding landscape for the next 2 years will be complicated.
 York College will support employers through this process by: